mildsunrise/dm500-satip/README.md

 **Important:** The SAT>IP server does *not* support full TS streaming (aka `pids=all`)!
-For Tvheadend users, this means you should untick the "Send full PLAY command" checkbox if it's ticked.
+For Tvheadend users, this means you should untick the "Full Mux Rx mode supported" checkbox if it's ticked.

 If you found a bug or have a suggestion for the firmware image, feel free to open an issue on this repo.